Zacchaeus00/CSCI-376-Project-Implementation/README.md

-# CSCI-376 Natural Language Processing Project Implementation
+# Meme Caption Generation
+This is the implementation for our course project in CSCI-376 Natural Language Processing taught by [Prof. Yik-Cheung Tam](https://shanghai.nyu.edu/academics/faculty/directory/yik-cheung-wilson-tam) at NYU Shanghai.
 Created by *Yuchen Wang (yw3642@nyu.edu)* and *Yichen Huang (yh2689@nyu.edu)* in May 2021

 ## Paper Report